 Speeding up the workflow with elastic resources

-To speed up the workflow, the input FASTQ files are split into multiple files and Bismark alignment is executed for each batch on several different Amazon instances.
-Simultaneous alignment of each group of sequenced reads was performed by utilizing the multi-instance scheduling feature available on the Seven Bridges Platform, which allows fully automated allocation of multiple machines.
+To speed up the workflow, the input FASTQ files are split into multiple files and Bismark alignment is executed for each batch on several different EC2 instances.
+Simultaneous alignment of each group of sequenced reads was performed by utilizing the multi-instance scheduling feature, which allows fully automated allocation of multiple machines.

-Furthermore, the methylation extraction step is parallelized by chromosome.
+Furthermore, the methylation extraction step is parallelized by individual chromosomes.
 First, read alignments obtained as a result of Bismark execution are merged according to the reference contigs from which they originate, which results in 93 BAM files in case of UCSC hg19 reference assembly.
-Secondly, Bismark Methylation Extractor job is generated for each contig and these runs are scheduled on multiple machines.
+Then, Bismark Methylation Extractor job is generated for each contig and these runs are scheduled on multiple machines.

-Interestingly, by increasing the number of Amazon instances used, the execution time is significantly decreased, so that the cost also drops despite the fact that multiple machines are allocated throughout the whole analysis.
+Interestingly, by increasing the number of EC2 instances used, the execution time is significantly decreased so that the cost also drops despite the fact that multiple machines are allocated throughout the whole analysis.

 More specifically, multi-instance scheduling was set to allocate a maximum of 6 instances, all of which are c4.8xlarge (36 CPUs, 60GB of memory).
 This exact number is a result of testing with several different settings for the number of instances.
 For lower number of instances, execution was slower without notable savings in terms of the cost and for higher numbers, there wasn’t a significant speed-up considering the increasing costs.

 As mentioned earlier, alignment of bisulfite-treated reads poses a considerable computational challenge.
-Performance of Bismark aligner highly correlates with sequencing library (either directional or non-directional), size of the reference genome file and the number of multi-cores assigned to Bismark.
-Therefore, we tested both sequential and optimized version of the workflow with many data sets, two of which are chosen as an example – WGBS data derived from human colon tumor sample and oxBS-seq together with BS-seq data derived from spiked-in human sample (Table 1).
+Performance of Bismark aligner highly correlates with sequencing library (either directional or non-directional), the size of the reference genome file, and the number of multi-cores assigned to Bismark.
+Therefore, we tested both sequential and optimized version of the workflow with many data sets, two of which are chosen as an example — WGBS data derived from human colon tumor sample5 and oxBS-seq together with BS-seq data derived from spiked-in human sample6 (Table 1).

 |Sample||Sample information||Indexed reference genome|